senyoltw/custom-hotword-for-aiy-voicekit/README.md

 # custom-hotword-for-aiy-voicekit
-Snowboy API for AIY Voice Kit
+Snowboy API for AIY Voice Kit.
+Replace your AIY Voice Kit hotword [OK.
+Google] to [alexa],[jarvis]...etc
+You can easily replace your program.
+See. [# diff original program(AIY Voice Kit Press button), snowboy wakeword program]

-# Before How to use
+# Before How to install
 Buy The AIY Voice Kit and complete the tutorial.
+custom-hotword-for-aiy-voicekit use lowlevel api AIY Voice Kit.

 https://aiyprojects.withgoogle.com/voice/